 For £7.49 per month, viewers can watch in HD and on two devices at a time.

 For £8.99 a month, you get the possibility of Ultra HD, plus four screens at a time.

 Go to www.netflix.com and follow the instructions.
 You need a valid email address and a credit or debit card (but the first month for new customers is free).

 What can I watch on Netflix?

 Netflix's major selling point is its original TV shows, the types of series that you just can't see anywhere else.
-It began with shows such as House of Cards, but now boasts everything from word-of-mouth hits like Stranger Things, big budget shows such as Baz Luhrmann's The Get Down, intriguing documentaries, plus hype-friendly shows such as Orange is the New Black and the revival of cult comedy Gilmore Girls.
+It began with shows such as House of Cards, but now boasts everything from word-of-mouth hits like Stranger Things and Orange is the New Black to big budget shows such as The Crown and intriguing documentaries.

 But you don't just have to stick to original material.
 There's a hefty back catalogue which allow you to watch a variety of both British and US TV shows, featuring everything from epic BBC David Attenborough natural history docs to recent dramas such as Peaky Blinders, Line of Duty and Doctor Who.
 Add to that a great, if not comprehensive, movie back catalogue, and there's plenty to tie you over for months to come.

 The catalogue is constantly refreshed, but that does mean you have to be slightly wary of a show you've been planning to watch dropping off the service.
 We'll keep you updated of the biggest potential casualties.

 New on Netflix in June 2017

 Read our guide to Amazon Prime Video in the UK here.